FU-CHANG-KAI/OCR-text-mining/README.md

 ## Source of data
-The data is provided by Msc Data Science at the Uiversity of Southampton.
+The data is provided by **Msc Data Science at the Uiversity of Southampton**.
-I am not permitted to upload the original dataset here.
+I am not able to upload the original dataset here.
 The dataset is 24 OCR books which contains 300 - 1500 pages.
 All of them were written in English.